Skip to main content

 Opera is often sung in foreign languages.
 Of course, the MET performances are subtitled in English, which keep you connected and informed throughout – no fear.

 You may be asking yourself: Isn’t the opera simulcast a bit overwhelming for a non-musician?
 How do you know what to listen for?
 That’s where I come in.
 Opera and Popcorn is an online lecture series presented by me, Joe Ringhofer – aka, The Phoenix!
 I have been giving opera talks to general audiences for more that 40 years.
 I bring the composer, story, and music to life in a fun and engaging way.
 Before each lecture, each participant will be sent a Fun Fact Sheet that simplifies the plot, while sharing a few hot tips about the music.
 During my presentation, we will view short performances of some of the main musical numbers.
 This means that if you choose to attend the Cineplex simulcast a few days later, you will arrive pumped and ready to enjoy the experience.
-Even if you cannot attend the theater showing, you will enjoy the Sunday-evening presentations in an of themselves.
+Even if you cannot attend the theater showing, you will enjoy the Sunday-evening presentations in and of themselves.

 Here’s what you need to know about Opera and Popcorn

-• Each of the 8 lectures (7 + 1) takes place online, using a web platform that I have been using since 2008 for all of my online teaching
+• Each of the lectures takes place online, using a web platform that I have been using since 2008 for all of my online teaching

 • My live presentations will take place online on Sundays, from 7 – 8:30 PM Eastern (with a 5-minute Intermission)